-You first want to remove all the bad actors that are causing your gut to revolt.
+The first step in gut healing involves removing all the bad actors that are causing your gut to revolt.
 Continued exposure to these insults will result in continuing problems.
 These may include:

-Infections, Pathogens, Bacteria and Parasites: These issues show up on a stool test and you should eliminate them ASAP.
-You can’t truly heal if your gut has to battle these foreign invaders constantly.
+These issues show up on a stool test, and you should eliminate them ASAP.
+You can’t truly heal if your gut constantly battles these foreign invaders.
 There are different protocols to remove yeast, parasites, and pathogenic bacteria.

-Stress: Stress weakens your intestinal lining which then allows gut bacteria to enter your circulation.
-This is not where you want them!
-Managing stress is challenging at best, but doable.
+Stress weakens your intestinal lining, allowing gut bacteria to enter your circulation… where you do not want them!
+Managing stress is challenging at best but doable.
 Start by identifying your sources of stress and changing what you can.
-Breathwork, exercise, getting out in nature, prayer, meditation and scheduling a bit of down time for yourself can all be helpful.
+Breathwork, exercise, getting out in nature, prayer, meditation, and scheduling a bit of downtime for yourself are all helpful.
 All of these are PRACTICES, so don’t expect perfection.
-That just increases stress!
+That increases stress!

-Toxins: Toxins in your water, food, and home and beauty products can disrupt your microbiome, killing off the helpful bacteria.
-When your body is exposed to toxins day after day, they build up in your body if your detoxification pathways are not optimized.
-These toxins can disrupt the normal functioning of the gut leading to chronic diseases, allergies, obesity, and other GI issues.
+Toxins in your water, food, and home and beauty products can disrupt your microbiome, killing off the helpful bacteria.
+When your body is exposed to toxins daily, they build up in your body if your detoxification pathways are not optimized.
+These toxins can disrupt the gut’s normal functioning, leading to chronic diseases, allergies, obesity, and other GI issues.

-Next, you’ll want to replace missing elements that are vital to digestion.
+Next, you’ll want to replace missing elements vital to digestion.
 These can include replacing digestive enzymes, betaine HCL, and ox bile.
-Ox bile or bile acids, specifically, are critical in digestion since they increase the absorption of fat soluble vitamins.
+Ox bile or bile acids are critical in digestion since they increase the absorption of fat-soluble vitamins.
 To replace these, you can use supplementation specific to your body’s needs.

 Good bacteria in your gut may get crowded out by opportunistic bacteria or killed off by drugs like antibiotics.
-Getting these back in balance can be accomplished with fermented foods or by taking probiotic supplements.
-Prebiotics are also important to help feed the good bacteria.
+Getting these back in balance can be accomplished with fermented foods or probiotic supplements.
+Prebiotics are also essential to help feed the good bacteria.
 Here’s a list of foods that have prebiotic properties.

 Fixing your damaged gut is essential for long-term gut health.
-This includes repairing your gut lining, mucosa, and damage from inflammation.
-To do this, you’ll want to include more vitamins A, C, E and D, zinc, collagen, and amino acids, particularly L-glutamine.
-There are also herbs that are soothing to the gut such as marshmallow root, slippery elm, and aloe vera.
-Bone broth is great for gut repair, but if you have histamine reactions, you may want to avoid this.
+You need to repair your gut lining, mucosa, and damage from inflammation.
+You’ll want to include more vitamins A, C, E, and D, zinc, collagen, and amino acids, particularly L-glutamine.
+Some herbs like marshmallow root, slippery elm, and aloe vera are soothing to the gut.
+Bone broth is excellent for gut repair, but if you have histamine reactions, you should avoid it.

-The 5R protocol won’t be successful in the long term if you go back to your old way of living.
+The 5R protocol will only be successful long-term if you don’t return to your old ways of living.
 To truly rebalance your gut, consider your lifestyle behaviors.
-For example, the overuse of NSAIDs like ibuprofen can be detrimental to your health when they are not absolutely necessary.
-Rebalancing requires rooting around in all the corners of your life for sources of poor gut health.
+For example, using NSAIDs like ibuprofen can be detrimental to your health when they are unnecessary.
+Rebalancing requires rooting around all corners of your life for sources of poor gut health.